-I come to Fox Island to meditate, to reflect, to gaze across the sea until the hypnotic sound and motion of sea and wind and crashing wave become a lyric in the song of the universe.
+I come to Fox Island to meditate, to reflect as I gaze across the water.
+The hypnotic sound and motion of sea and wind, crashing wave and crying gull become a lyric in the song of the universe.

-The worldly presence of the granite beneath my bottom, the salt air, and the pungent odor of decaying sea-wrack give way to the etheriality of thought and I wander among the swirling conversation of fifty-thousand years of human consciousness.
+The earthly presence of the granite beneath me, the salt air and the pungent odor of decaying sea-wrack give way to the ethereality of thought and I wander among the swirling conversation of fifty-thousand years of human consciousness.

 Distant, the cool wind whispers for attention as it lifts goosebumps along my arms.
-One moment I remark the lobster boat chugging past away offshore and the next I have crossed that threshold of subconscious called lost-in-thought by some, daydreaming by others, out-to-lunch by the unknowing.
-I am free of gravity and my mind, loosed of its temporal bonds, weightless.
+One moment I remark the lobster boat chugging past and the next I have crossed the threshold of the subconscious that is called lost-in-thought by some, daydreaming by others, out-to-lunch by the unimaginative.
+I am free of gravity and my mind, loosed from its temporal bonds, weightless.

 Unguided, the primal inhabitant of my intellect steps out and journeys through the…